marcoviscido/CLIPS-ArduinoNanoESP32/README.md

 There are three ways to represent knowledge in CLIPS:
 - Rules, which are primarily intended for heuristic knowledge based on experience.
 - Deffunctions and generic functions, which are primarily intended for procedural knowledge.
-- Object-oriented programming, also primarily intended for procedural knowledge.
+- Object-oriented programming ([COOL](https://ntrs.nasa.gov/api/citations/19920004651/downloads/19920004651.pdf)), also primarily intended for procedural knowledge.
 The five generally accepted features of object-oriented programming are supported: classes, message-handlers, abstraction, encapsulation, inheritance, and polymorphism.
 Rules may pattern match on objects and facts.